pinam45/USCP_results/Memetic/2019_11_15_CYC_36000seconds/README.md

 CYC8,CYC9,CYC10,CYC11
 ```

 100 repetitions were launched for each crossover.
-The script used to submit the 4 * 2 * 100 = 800 jobs to slurm is [submit_special.sh](./scripts/submit_special.sh).
+The script used to submit the 4 * 2 * 100 = 800 repetitions to slurm is [submit_special.sh](./scripts/submit_special.sh).
 This script submit jobs with the [run_unicost.sh](./scripts/run_unicost.sh) script, for details see the script.

 ## Printer output